 Your translator can now include these keywords in the translated content.
 Assuming that they're native speakers, they will understand the language far better than Google does.
 Therefore ask them to check that the keywords make sense before they optimise your translated content.

 We include free keyword research with all our SEO translation, on-page SEO and multilingual link building services.
 We work with qualified and experienced native speakers and offer these services in 6 different European languages - English, French, German, Spanish, Italian and Dutch.
-Please get in touch for a no obligation quote.
+Please fill in the form below for a free keyword report showing up to 10,000 keywords your website ranks in Google for plus a comparison with your top 3 competitors.